Skip to content

 co2s_1D = pyco2.sys(dic=dic, pCO2=pCO2)

-alkalinity_1D = co2s_1D["alkalinity"] # this has the shape (3,)
+alkalinity_1D = co2s_1D["alkalinity"] # shape is (3,)

 co2s_2D = pyco2.sys(dic=dic, pCO2=np.vstack(pCO2))

-alkalinity_2D = co2s_2D["alkalinity"] # this has the shape (3, 3)
+alkalinity_2D = co2s_2D["alkalinity"] # shape is (3, 3)

 Pandas DataFrames